aleksgain/3x-ui-oracle/README.md

 - **Non-interactive apply:** `export TF_INPUT=0` and use `terraform apply -auto-approve` (or `-input=false` with a plan file).
 - **OCI API key:** store the PEM in a secret and expose it as **`TF_VAR_private_key`**; leave `private_key_path` unset (or empty) in that environment.
 The root module accepts either a file path or inline PEM.
 - **SSH key:** set **`TF_VAR_ssh_public_key`** from a deploy key or generated key pair stored in repo secrets.
 - **Runner egress IP:** GitHub-hosted runners use dynamic IPs.
-Either add the runner’s current egress to `home_ips` for that run, use a self-hosted runner with a fixed IP, or temporarily widen OCI/UFW rules for the job (not recommended for production panels).
+Either add the runner’s current egress to `home_ips` for that run, use a self-hosted runner with a fixed IP, or temporarily widen OCI and host firewall rules for the job (not recommended for production panels).
 - **Parallel jobs:** set **`deployment_id`** (e.g. `${{ github.run_id }}`) so VCN `dns_label` and resource display names stay unique in one tenancy.
 - **State:** default is **local** `terraform.tfstate` (gitignored).
 For pipelines, configure a **remote backend** (OCI Object Storage, Terraform Cloud, etc.) so `apply` and `destroy` share state.